-If you don't have OpusFSI options within the add-on menu then it hasn't been installed correctly.
-Follow the Getting Started Guide for Single PCs very carefully.
+If you don't have Opus options within the add-on menu then it hasn't been installed correctly.
+Follow the OpusFSI Getting Started Guide (or OpusFSX Getting Started Guide) very carefully.
+Do not install Opus in a sub-folder of Opus Software, FSX, Prepar3D or Program Files since it causes permission problems.

+Run your sim before running Opus.
 Make sure your internet connection is working.
 Ensure you have Enable Live Weather Engine checked in the Configure dialog.
-Ensure you have unchecked METAR File Import in the Weather dialog.
-If you open the spy window and force a weather update via the FSX addon menu then you should see the weather being generated.
-Also if you open the weather report window via the FSX add-on menu it will show the last time of update.
+You may have Disable Weather Update on Startup enabled in the Weather dialog.
+Ensure you have unchecked Import METAR Data From File, unchecked Enable World Weather Theme, and unchecked Global METAR Conditions in the Weather dialog.
+If you open the spy window and force a weather update via the sim Add-ons menu (or click on Update in the Weather dialog) then you should see the weather being generated.
+Also if you open the weather report window via the sim add-on menu it will show the last time of update.